Bruce Smith

-Bruce Bernard Smith (born June 18, 1963) is an American former professional football player who was a defensive end in the National Football League (NFL) for 19 seasons, primarily with the Buffalo Bills.
-He played college football at Virginia Tech, where he was a twice All-American, and was selected first overall by the Bills in the 1985 NFL Draft.
+Bruce Bernard Smith (born June 18, 1963) is an American former professional football defensive end who played in the National Football League (NFL) for 19 seasons, primarily with the Buffalo Bills.
+He played college football for the Virginia Tech Hokies, earning All-American honors twice, and was selected by the Bills first overall in the 1985 NFL draft.

 Considered one of the greatest defensive ends of all time, Smith is the NFL's all-time career leader in quarterback sacks with 200.
 Smith also received 11 Pro Bowl selections and eight first-team All-Pro honors, while appearing in four consecutive Super Bowls with the Bills.
 He was inducted to the College Football Hall of Fame in 2006 and the Pro Football Hall of Fame in 2009.

-High school and college careers
+Early life

 Smith is a native of Norfolk, Virginia, where he graduated from Booker T. Washington High School.
+In addition to being an All-American football player in high school, he played basketball, baseball, and wrestled.
+Smith accepted an athletic scholarship to play football at Virginia Tech.

+College career

-Following an all-state high school career, Smith accepted an athletic scholarship to Virginia Tech.
-Known as "The Sack Man" as a Hokie, Smith finished his college career in 1984 as the most honored player in Hokie history.
+Known as "the Sack Man" as a Hokie, Smith finished his college career in 1984 as the most honored player in Hokie history.
 Foreshadowing his future success in pursuing quarterbacks in the NFL, he had a career total of 71 tackles behind the line of scrimmage, for losses totaling 504 yards.
 Smith had 46 career sacks, including an NCAA-leading 22 during a junior season in 1983 that saw him named First-team All-America by the AFCA (Coaches) and Newspaper Enterprise Association.
 In 1984, Smith capped off his tenure in Blacksburg with the Outland Trophy, given to the nation's top lineman, and a consensus selection to the All-America Team.
 His accomplishments at Virginia Tech earned him a spot in the Virginia Tech Sports Hall of Fame.